Hummingbirds Are “Flying Jewels”

-Hummingbirds have glittering, iridescent colours.
-They are native to South America and when the early Spanish explorers saw them, they called them “Joyas voladoras”, flying jewels.
+When the early Spanish explorers saw them, they called them “Joyas Voladoras”, “Flying Jewels.”

-Hummingbird feeding products with gold star ratings on this page.
+Hummingbird feeding products with gold star ratings on this page here.

 Attracting Hummers is also very easy and will bring hours of pleasure.

-During Hummingbird mating courtship, the male uses his colourful parts of his body to attract the female.
+During courtship, the male uses his colorful parts of his body to attract a female.

 He swoops back and forth in front of the female catching the light on his throat feathers causing them to flash and glow.

-The colour and movement is very attractive to the female.
+The color and movement is very attractive to the female.